bennyyu686/ahcg2017_starterpipeline/README.md

-# Hannah Hatchell
+## Hannah Hatchell
 Master's of Bioinformatics, Georgia Institute of Technology

+**Mission Statement**

+__Improving early cancer detection using a highly optimized pipeline for the specific detection of low frequency variants.__

-# ahcg_pipeline
+## ahcg_pipeline
 Variant calling pipeline for genomic data analysis

 ## **Test Run**